FeedFoodie/feedfoodie.github.io/FBC/index.md

 ☆☆☆

-This is the story of country bumpkin Jung Yeonsin, who was born with a terminal illness that also makes him a martial arts genius.
-Can he find a way to survive?
+Country boy Jung Yeonsin was born with a terminal illness that also makes him a martial arts genius.
+Can he carve out a path to survival?

 ☆☆☆